Jerome Heartwell Holland (1916-1985)

 Fair use image

-Educator, diplomat and businessman, Jerome Heartwell Holland was born on January 9, 1916 in Auburn, New York.
-The parents of Holland, and that of his twelve other siblings, were Robert Holland, a gardener/carpenter, and Viola Bagby Holland.
-For the entirety of his life, Holland maintained the nickname “Brud” given to him by a sibling who called him “Brudder” growing up.
+Educator, diplomat, and businessman Jerome Heartwell Holland was born on January 9, 1916, in Auburn, New York.
+The parents of Holland and of his twelve other siblings were Robert Holland, a gardener/carpenter, and Viola Bagby Holland.
+For the entirety of his life, Holland maintained the nickname “Brud,” given to him by a sibling who called him “Brudder” growing up.

-After serving as a diplomat, Holland occupied a series of influential positions in such corporations as AT&T, General Foods.
-Also in 1972 he became the first African American to serve on the board of directors for the New York Stock Exchange, a post he held until 1980.
+After serving as a diplomat, Holland occupied a series of influential positions in such corporations as AT&T and General Foods.
+Also, in 1972, he became the first African American to serve on the board of directors for the New York Stock Exchange, a post he held until 1980.

 While still serving as Hampton’s President, Holland also became a member of the American Red Cross’s Board of Governors.
 He served on the non-profit’s board from 1964 to 1970.
 He returned to the Red Cross board in 1977 and remained in that capacity for the rest of his life.